simone-contorno/tesi/README.md

  </code>
 </pre>

-Open another terminal and run the program and watch all the available commands:
+Open another terminal, run the program and watch all the available commands:

 <pre>
  <code>